+Mangifera Indica

-9.15 Mangifera indica Mango (E) Manngo (V)
+Mango (E) Manngo (V)

-Description: It is an evergreen sub-tropical tree, spreading habit of growth, fruits vary in size and shape.
-Mangoes have many varieties which include but not limited to the following: Haden large yellow crimson fruit, oval in shape, fibreless, ripens in December / January.
-Kent oval greenish red fruits, fibreless, ripens in February / March Kidney large trees bear fibrous fruits, good for archer and chutney, ripens in January / February Peach medium sized fruits, ripens November / December Zill large dark crimson fruit, yellow orange in colour, ripens January / February
+Description: It is an evergreen sub-tropical tree, with a spreading habit of growth, with fruits that vary in size and shape.
+Mangoes have many varieties which include but are not limited to the following: Haden.
+Large yellow crimson fruit, oval in shape, fibreless, ripens in December and January.
+Kent.
+Oval greenish-red fruits, fibreless, ripens in February and March.
+Kidney.
+Large trees bear fibrous fruits, good for achar and chutney, ripens in January and February Peach.
+Medium-sized fruits that ripen in November and December Zill.
+Large dark crimson fruit, yellow-orange in colour, ripens in January and February